rdmrcv/go-protom/README.md

 Main reason to create this package is a [`protojson`](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) package that encodes `proto` messages differently than an `encodying/json` package.
-This creates a big gap between ordinal golang structs and structs provided by a `protoc`.
+This creates a big gap between regular golang structs and structs provided by a `protoc`.

 ## [`Protobson`](pkg/protobson)
 ### Message